- City Hall

 Reel Time Film Series

 Residents of Holland travel the world via the annual Reel Time Film Series hosted by the City of Holland’s International Relations Commission (IRC).
-The film series runs November, December, and January and features follow-up live Q&A with the filmmakers.
-Our 2021 Reel Time Film Series will start in November, 2021.
-Until then, you can check out our previous selections below and access them via the links provided.
+This free film series runs November, December, and January and features audience discussion after the film.
+Our 2021-22 Reel Time Film Series is hosted at the Knickerbocker Theater.